ELEMES

 GEOLOGY

 The property geology is dominated by interbedded intermediate volcanic and sedimentary rocks, into which a series of intrusive rocks have been emplaced.
 Copper-gold mineralization consists of sheeted and/or stockwork quartz-chalcopyrite veins associated with Diorite and Monzodiorite porphyry intrusions and mapping has also identified several high-grade low-sulphidation epithermal veins and represent a second exploration target at Elemes.
+The license package has limited geological outcrop with much of the geology under 10 – 40 meters of unconsolidated cover.

 GEOCHEMISTRY

 A property-wide soil sampling program conducted by Arras from 2022 to 2024, totaling more than 35,000 samples defined two large Cu-Mo-As geochemical trends called Berezski and Aimandai.
+A Phase 1 core drill program commenced in Q4 2024 with results announced in Q1 2025.
+A 20,000-meter, Phase 2 core drill program commenced in May 2025 which will continue into 2026.

 Berezski Central

 Berezski Central is mapped as a 1.5 x 0.5 km area of outcropping Argillic alteration with local remnants of quartz-hematite (after pyrite) veins and veinlets.
-Rocks are saturated with pervasive iron oxides and hematite dissemination suggesting pyrite rich system.
+Rocks are saturated with pervasive iron oxides and hematite dissemination suggesting a pyrite rich system.
 Argillic alteration is a mixture of kaolinite-illite with low presence of Quartz.
-Oxidation zone is strongly developed on the surface leaving usually saprolite as a final product but with recognizable textures of intrusive rock.
+The oxidation zone is strongly developed on the surface leaving usually saprolite as a final product but with recognizable textures of intrusive rock.

 Berezski East